 I’m in Florida, on the beach, writing a short story about a cowardly knight and his fearless squire.
 There’s a blizzard at home that my friends are living in, and I’m drinking water that tastes like chlorine.

 Two boys come up to me.

 “What are you reading?” they ask.
 I put on my best English accent.

 “Is it good?”

 “It’s pretty fucked up.
 But yeah, it’s good.”

 “Viola,” I say.
 “I live in the mountains of Sapa, Vietnam.”

 I tell them about my pet cobra and other lies.
 I tell them that nobody in my family is English, but that my parents faked the accent until I was seven so I’d pick it up.

 I had control, and I was changing the worlds of these three teenagers.
 In their world, the girl on the beach with blue hair was Viola from Vietnam, with hundreds of adventures to tell.

-I wasn’t Ruby, a girl on lots of medications who couldn’t handle public school, who’d lost most of her friends, who was bad at riding a bike, who had gained a lot of weight this year, who’d spent much more time in hospitals than in Sapa, Vietnam.
+I wasn’t Chris, a girl on lots of medications who couldn’t handle public school, who’d lost most of her friends, who was bad at riding a bike, who had gained a lot of weight this year, who’d spent much more time in hospitals than in Sapa, Vietnam.